-This optional step involves identification of other indirect emissions from an organization's upstream and downstream activities; for government agencies, these can include emissions from leased assets and outsourced services that were not included in scope 1 or scope 2.
+This optional step involves identification of other indirect emissions from an organization's upstream and downstream activities; for government agencies, these can include emissions from outsourced or contracted services that were not included in scope 1 or scope 2.

-The inclusion of scope 3 emissions allows public agencies to expand their inventory boundary along their value chain, providing a broad overview of linkages (such as inter-agency management of shared resources) which offer opportunities for significant GHG emission reductions (see Chapter 4 for an overview of activities that can generate GHG emissions along an organization's value chain).
+The inclusion of scope 3 emissions allows public agencies to expand their inventory boundary along their value chain, providing a broad overview of linkages (such as inter-agency management of shared resources) which offer opportunities for significant GHG emission reductions.
+See Chapter 4 for an overview of activities that can generate GHG emissions along an organization's value chain.